 The Allton pre-processing module uses multiple short FFT widows for each time trace allocated to a given source-receiver combination.
 The windows are stacked to improve the signal-to-noise ratio with reduction of the ambient noise level as a natural by-product of this procedure.
 A proprietary and robust de-spiking framework is utilized to detect and omit potential data outliers.

 For the estimation of the overall data uncertainty, the combined influence of ambient noise and relative uncertainty follows the error propagation model given by Mittet and Morten (2012).
 Consideration for the effect of frequency and offset dependence on relative uncertainty is included in the workflow.
 Overall data uncertainty is a key element in defining the error functional for our inversion scheme.

 For data plotting and quality control, Allton has developed CSEM QC to enhance the user experience of working with processed CSEM data.
 The tool is intuitive and simple to use with most data preparation and analysis accomplished within a one-page GUI solution.
 The user can prepare data for sensitivity and inversion, to be followed with powerful analysis tools of the results.
 This easy to work with solution makes it simple to deliver the best possible results.
 The software is available to run on both Windows and Linux operating systems.

-The on-board processing quality control workflow ensures high quality data sets, as well as clear and early detection of potential problems.
-Fully processed data sets are transferred by satellite to land within hours after each round of receiver recovery is completed.
-This enables a fast-track delivery with a feedback cycle for both onshore geoscientists and on-board client representatives.
+For acquisition, our processing quality control workflow ensures high quality data sets, providing clear QC processes for early detection of any potential data issues during operations.
+Fully processed data sets are transferred by satellite to land within hours after each round of receiver recovery enabling a fast-track delivery for a feedback cycle between onshore geoscientists with both the on-board crew and client representatives.